brownj47/ecommerce-backend-sequelize/README.md

 ## Usage

-Run 'node server.js' to start the server
+Run 'npm start' to start the server